Nublert/teach-AI-with-p5js/README.md

 Paulo Cortez, University of Minho, Guimarães, Portugal, http://www3.dsi.uminho.pt/pcortez
 A. Cerdeira, F. Almeida, T. Matos and J. Reis, Viticulture Commission of the Vinho Verde Region(CVRVV), Porto, Portugal

-I'm investigating linear regression as the first method.
+I'm investigating linear regression as the first method, but the data suggests that Nearest Neighbor would work as well.

 ## Challenges